-- Affordable housing

-- Broadband

-- Community and social facilities

-- Cultural facilities, including public art

-- Drainage and flood protection

-- Education and childcare

-- Emergency services

-- Facilities for specific sections of the community, such as youth or the elderly

-- Footways, cycleways and highways

-- Green infrastructure

-- Live/work units and lifetime homes

-- Open space

-- Public Transport

-- Sports, leisure and recreation facilities

-- Waste recycling facilities

-- Public realm enhancements

-Intermediate Housing - See definition under Affordable Housing.

-Lifetime Homes - The Lifetime Homes standard is a set of 16 design criteria that provide a model for building accessible and adaptable homes.
+Education and childcare Emergency services Facilities for specific sections of the community, such as youth or the elderly Footways, cycleways and highways Green infrastructure Live/work units and lifetime homes Open space Public Transport Sports, leisure and recreation facilities Waste recycling facilities Public realm enhancements Intermediate Housing See definition under Affordable Housing.
+Lifetime Homes The Lifetime Homes standard is a set of 16 design criteria that provide a model for building accessible and adaptable homes.
 Each design feature adds to the comfort and convenience of the home and supports the changing needs of individuals and families at different stages of their lives.

-- Local Green Spaces Local Green Space designation will not be appropriate for most green areas or open space.
-The designation should only be used: where the green space is in reasonably close proximity to the community it serves; where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and where the green area concerned is local in character and is not an extensive tract of land. - Localism Act An Act of Parliament introduced in November 2011.
-The Act gives communities the right to draw up 'Neighbourhood Development Plans' for their local area. - Local Plan A collection of documents prepared by Braintree District Council for the use and development of land and changes to the transport system.
-Can contain documents such as development plans and statements of community involvement. - Market Housing Properties for sale or rent where prices are set in the open market. - Non-Designated Heritage Asset A building, monument, site, place, area or landscape identified by a plan-making body as having a degree of significance that merits consideration in planning decisions but does not meet the criteria for designated heritage assets. - Public Realm Space that is free and open to everyone, publicly accessible, including streets, squares, forecourts, parks, and open spaces. - Secured by Design Secured by Design (SBD) is the official police security initiative that works to improve the security of buildings and their immediate surroundings to provide safe places to live, work, shop and visit.
-SBD has produced a series of authoritative Design Guides to assist the building, design, and construction industry to incorporate security into developments to comply with the Building Regulations in England, Scotland and Wales and meet the requirements of SBD. - Service Village The larger villages in the District (over 3000 population) which act as local centres for the smaller villages and rural areas around.
+Local Green Spaces Local Green Space designation will not be appropriate for most green areas or open space.
+The designation should only be used: where the green space is in reasonably close proximity to the community it serves; where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and where the green area concerned is local in character and is not an extensive tract of land.
+Localism Act An Act of Parliament introduced in November 2011.
+The Act gives communities the right to draw up 'Neighbourhood Development Plans' for their local area.
+Local Plan A document setting out the policies and proposals for the development and use of land in the area.
+Market Housing Properties for sale or rent where prices are set in the open market.

+Non-Designated Heritage Asset A building, monument, site, place, area or landscape identified by a plan-making body as having a degree of significance that merits consideration in planning decisions but does not meet the criteria for designated heritage assets.
+Public Realm Space that is free and open to everyone, publicly accessible, including streets, squares, forecourts, parks, and open spaces.
+Secured by Design Secured by Design (SBD) is the official police security initiative that works to improve the security of buildings and their immediate surroundings to provide safe places to live, work, shop and visit.
+SBD has produced a series of authoritative Design Guides to assist the building, design, and construction industry to incorporate security into developments to comply with the Building Regulations in England, Scotland and Wales and meet the requirements of SBD.
+Service Village The larger villages in the District (over 3000 population) which act as local centres for the smaller villages and rural areas around.
 There are 5 proposed Service Villages in the Braintree District.
-Previously known as key service villages. - Shared Space A street or place designed to improve pedestrian movement and comfort by reducing the dominance of motor vehicles and enabling all users to share the space rather than follow the clearly defined rules implied by more conventional designs.
+Previously known as key service villages.
+Shared Space A street or place designed to improve pedestrian movement and comfort by reducing the dominance of motor vehicles and enabling all users to share the space rather than follow the clearly defined rules implied by more conventional designs.